adriankumpf/findmeaflat/README.md

 ### Blacklist

-Listings which contain at least on of those words (ignoring case) are being blacklisted.
+Listings which contain at least on of those words (ignoring case, only whole words) are being blacklisted.